This article has links to products and services we love, which we may make commission from.

 The Seaport has become quite the cool spot in recent years — it’s one of our favorites for date night in Boston!

-Snowport has quickly become an annual hot spot, with local vendors from across New England selling fabulous wares at the holiday market.
+Snowport has quickly become an annual hot spot, with local vendors from across New England selling an incredible variety of fabulous wares.

 Food and drink vendors are also on-site, so grab a mulled wine before you start shopping!